hutscape/palm/readme.md

 ## Humidity, Temperature and Barometric pressure sensor

-1. [Adafruit BME280](https://www.adafruit.com/product/2652) breakout board frmo Adafruit with `I2C` or `SPI`
+1. [Adafruit BME280](https://www.adafruit.com/product/2652) breakout board from Adafruit with `I2C` or `SPI`
 1. [What's the difference between the BMP280 and the BME280 atmospheric sensors](https://www.youtube.com/watch?v=0aL1PxK3rkE)
-    - BME has both temeprature and humidity sensor
+    - BME has both temperature and humidity sensor

 ## Processor